mcalamasa/mcalamasa.github.io/projects/project-1.md

   <img class="ui image" src="../images/micromouse-circuit.png">
 </div>

-My cafè imitates the services of an application of a store provides their customers.
-Overtime resutraunts and shops have made applications that allow their customers to view and shop for their items.
-This project does exactly that for an imaginary cafè.
+  Overtime restaurants and shops have made applications that allow their customers to view and shop for their items.
+My cafè does just that, but for an imaginary cafè and communicates with the user using text.
+It is implemented with object oriented programming and runs on terminal.

   The user is able to see the menu and make an order.
-To replicate ordering from an actual cafè, the user can add or onmit ingredients and is provided with a recipt.
+To replicate ordering from an actual cafè, the user can add or omit ingredients and is provided with a recipt containing the specifics and prices of their order.

-My cafè communicates with the user with text.
-It is implemented with object oriented programming and runs on terminal.